 I share my story with the hope of helping other people realize we all face challenges and hard moments in life and that we aren’t alone.
 We can lean on one another and share, be willing to open up, learn from each other, and come out stronger.
 Life can be challenging for all of us, and talking about it and sharing is a way for us to feel more connected.

 Two weeks after I had my first daughter my Mom passed away from cancer.
 It was devastating and I spent a long time pretending everything was OK.
 For years, I tried to distract myself from being honest about the pain and sadness that followed me around like my shadow.
 Grief can be a tricky thing and I didn’t know how to help myself.
-It’s been twenty years since my Mom passed away, and I’ve finally made peace with her death and had the courage to talk about it.
+It’s been over twenty years since my Mom passed away, and I’ve finally made peace with her death and had the courage to talk about it.
 I know she would never have wanted her death to get in the way of me living my life, but it took me a long time to realize this.

-Over six years ago my life was going brilliantly, undeniably, perfectly well, and then one day it wasn't.
+Close to nine years ago my life was going brilliantly, undeniably, perfectly well, and then one day it wasn't.
 You see, there was this lump on my right breast that I happened to mention when I went to the doctor to get an antibiotic.
 I couldn't seem to shake a cold, and I never get sick.
 I thought she would dismiss it and tell me not to worry about it, but instead, several days later I found myself getting a biopsy.